 - The offence involved the use of a prohibited firearm; or

 - You are not a resident of Canada.

 In addition to the immediate penalties resulting from a conviction for assault causing bodily harm, it can also have negative impacts on your future.
 You may have trouble securing employment in the field of your choice.
 This is especially the case for roles that require interacting with children, the elderly, or other vulnerable sectors of society.
 The lifelong criminal record that results from a conviction can also hinder immigration and travel, and can cause child custody issues.

 Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the possible penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences of a criminal conviction for assault causing bodily harm.
 In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.
+To learn more about potential non-criminal resolutions, please visit our FAQ on resolutions and other sentencing options.

-Defending Assault Causing Bodily Harm Charges in Calgary
+Defending Assault Causing Bodily Harm Charges in Saskatchewan

-What are the best defences to assault causing bodily harm charges in Calgary?
+What are the best defences to assault causing bodily harm charges in Saskatchewan?

 In assault causing bodily harm cases, the defences that may be available to you depend on the facts of your case.